Ten Tors

 You can find out more information about the Ten Tors challenge on the official Ten Tors Website.

-Any parents/friends of the College who would like to join us on the walks should please contact Mrs C Clark at the College, ext 260.
+Any parents/friends of the College who would like to join us on the walks should please contact Ms King at the College.

 You can find out more information about the Ten Tors challenge on the official Ten Tors Website.

-Any parents/friends of the College who would like to join us on the walks should please contact Mrs C Clark at the College, ext 260.
+Any parents/friends of the College who would like to join us on the walks should please contact Ms King at the College.